The information in this article applies to:

 See Knowledge Base article Chief Architect has encountered a problem and needs to close if you receive that specific warning message for instructions on creating a dump file to submit to Technical Support when the problem occurs in addition to the other files.

-Log in to the Online Support Center and create a new ticket to send to Technical Support.
+Sign in to the Online Support Center and create a new support case to send to Technical Support.

 Online Support Center - https://support.chiefarchitect.com/

-Give the ticket a short but descriptive title.
-In the text of the ticket, type a detailed description of the problem, including the exact steps that caused the error to occur if at all possible.
+Give the case a short but descriptive title.
+In the text of the case, type a detailed description of the problem, including the exact steps that caused the error to occur if at all possible.
 The more detailed you are, the more likely we will be to reproduce the error and identify the problem.

-Click the Browse button and attach the Backup, System Info, Message Log and screenshot to your ticket before submitting it.
+Click the Browse button and attach the Backup, System Info, Message Log and screenshot to your case before submitting it.